jetify-com/devbox-examples/stacks/lapp-stack/README.md

 # LAPP Stack

 This example shows how to build a simple application using Apache, PHP, and PostgreSQL.
-It uses Devbox Plugins for all 3 packages to simplify configuration
+It uses Devbox Plugins for all 3 packages to simplify configuration.

 [![Open In Devbox.sh](https://jetpack.io/img/devbox/open-in-devbox.svg)](https://devbox.sh/github.com/jetpack-io/devbox-examples?folder=stacks/lapp-stack)

 ## How to Run

+The following steps may be done inside or outside a devbox shell.

+1. Initialize a database by running `devbox run init_db`.
-1. To start Apache, PHP-FPM, and Postgres in the background, run `devbox service start`.
+1. Start Apache, PHP-FPM, and Postgres in the background by run `devbox services start`.
-2. Once the services are running, you can start your shell using `devbox shell`.
-This will also initialize your database by running `initdb` in the init hook.
-3. Create the database and load the test data by using `devbox run create_db`.
+1. Create the database and load the test data by using `devbox run create_db`.
-4. You can now test the app using `localhost:8080` to hit the Apache Server.
+1. You can now test the app using `localhost:8080` to hit the Apache Server.
 If you want Apache to listen on a different port, you can change the `HTTPD_PORT` environment variable in the Devbox init_hook.

 ### How to Recreate this Example